Norna-Gests þáttr

 Nornagests þáttr or the Story of Norna-Gest is a legendary saga about the Norse hero Nornagestr, sometimes called Gestr, and here anglicized as Norna-Gest.
-Nornagests þáttr is as an episode of the Saga of Óláfr Tryggvason in the medieval Icelandic manuscript Flateyjarbók.
+Nornagests þáttr is as an episode of the Longest Saga of Óláfr Tryggvason found in the medieval Icelandic manuscript Flateyjarbók as well as some other mss.
+(Note: Flateyjarbók (ms. F); AM 62 (ms. S); GKS 2845 (ms. A)) The work is generally dated to the early 14th century, but the oldest manuscripts containing it date to the late 14th century.